Home

 To refinish wood floors like this means extra care.
 The visible hardwood veneer is glued to plywood or some other scrubby material as a backer or substrate.

-It is best to refinish wood floors with a thin, supple, yet resilient floor coating.
+Refinish wood floors with a thin veneer, (2mm or 3 mm,) using a thin, supple, yet resilient floor coating or a hardening oil instead of a coating.
 Why?

 Because the hardwood will delaminate from that substrate when sanded and refinished with a fat polyurethane, (as opposed to thin.)